Master of Forestry Science

 How to apply

 You will need to complete an application form for the MForSc from Te Kaupeka Pūhanga | Faculty of Engineering website.

 Find out more about how to apply for graduate and postgraduate qualifications.

 The MForSc can be completed by either:

-Candidates approved for the thesis-only option must have completed a minimum of 120 points of postgraduate-level studies, or equivalent, in an appropriate discipline.
+- FORE 690 MForSc Thesis only.
+Students approved for the thesis-only option must have already completed a minimum of 120 points of postgraduate-level studies, or equivalent, in an appropriate discipline.

-Depending on which structure you opt for, the master's can take one to three years to complete full-time; or 18 months to four years part-time.
+Depending on which structure you opt for, the Master's can take 1–3 years to complete full-time; or 18 months to 4 years part-time.